AIGAdc/dcdesignweek.org/faqs.markdown

         - Request an accommodation (via Google forms)
         - Email us at [accessbility@dc.aiga.org](mailto:accessbility@dc.aiga.org)
         - Call our Accessibility Lead, Josh Kim, at 571-302-1504.

+      DC Design Week is committed to improving accessibility and inclusion efforts each year.
+We recognize this is a journey and we are still far from our ideal.
+Read more about our accessibility efforts.
     trigger: question-12
     expanded: true
 ---